 Solar energy has been used for more than 2,700 years for heating, cooking, and other essential applications that make our lives more efficient.
 It’s obvious why the sun has been such an essential resource for humanity — if its rays can heat our bodies while we’re just walking around outside, there must be other things we can do with it!

 Yet, solar energy technology really only came into its own in 1954, when Bell Laboratories created the first commercially viable solar cell.
-Since then, solar power has leaped into prominence as the fastest-growing sector of the energy economy, creating jobs at six times the rate of the general job market.
+Since then, solar has leaped into prominence as the fastest-growing sector of the energy economy, creating jobs at six times the rate of the general job market.
 There are just so many advantages to using solar energy whenever and however possible.

 At Chariot Energy, we’re obviously big fans of solar energy and solar panels.
-It’s the reason we want to help Texans power their homes with solar power without needing to install panels on their homes.
+It’s the reason we want to help Texans power their homes with solar energy without needing to install panels on their homes.
 We want to share our love for the sun with you by assembling this fun list of facts about our industry, complete with some lesser-known tidbits that might surprise you.

-13 Solar Energy Facts for the Eco-Friendly
+13 Solar Power Facts for the Eco-Friendly

 Our sun is powerful.
 Not only is its energy virtually inexhaustible, but it’s also the most abundant source of energy on Earth.
 Fossil fuels just can’t compare.
 They don’t last as long, it takes eons to replenish, and they have a negative effect on the environment.
 So, let’s lay out the facts for why solar energy is truly one of the most environmentally friendly resources out there.